top of page

 I'M AN ORIGINAL CATCHPHRASE

-Reflect on your media tastes.
-Choose one of these activities to explore features of your taste in music or
+Choose one of these creative expression activities to explore features of your taste in music or movies:

 • Create a detailed timeline to chart the development of your taste in movies or music since you were a child and write about the patterns you notice over time.

 • Keep track of all the music you listen to in one day by identifying the genre and noting whether each song you hear is familiar or novel.
-What do you
+Then create a chart that depicts the familiarity-novelty continuum with your own examples.

 Screen Shot 2020-11-20 at 9.59.12 PM.png